Why and whence the Hilbert space in quantum theory?: What is (quantum) orthogonality?

 Let us carry out all possible transformations $\cal U$ of $\scr A_{\Circ}$ that preserve the property `to be an $\scr A$"=basis'.
-Emergence of the $\cal U$"=transformations\footnote{Unitarity $\cal U$ at the moment is (and arises originally as) a property of a numerical collection $\cal U_\textit{jk}$, \ie, it is even not an algebraic object; the more so as it is not of the invariant nature.} has been described in \cite{br2}.
+Emergence of the $\cal U$"=transformations\footnote{Unitarity $\cal U$ at the moment is (and arises originally as) but a property of a numerical collection $\cal U_\textit{jk}$, \ie, it is not an algebraic object and is not of the invariant nature.} has been described in \cite{br2}.
 One gets all the other $\scr A$"=bases and, thereby, they become special (not arbitrary) since the $\cal U$"=matrices are not arbitrary:

 These may be normally referred to as complex"=orthogonal.
-Due to a group property, the transformations $\cal U$ `depersonalize' the initial $\scr A_{\Circ}$, and it ceases to be a dedicated basis or, according to the physical terminology, the preferable one \cite[``pointer state'']{busch}.
-Such $\scr A_{\Circ}$"=bases---an oft"=discussed subject in quantum measurement theory \cite{busch}---should not be present in \qt\ \cite[sect.~6a]{br2}, because this has been demanded by the basic principle of invariance and a prohibition on the physical meaning to $\ket{{}\texttt{ket}}$"=vectors.
-The remaining bases $\{\ket{{}\textbf{e}_j}\}$ drop out of the $\cal U$"=series---they are not orthogonal, non-$\scr A$"=bases---and expansions \eqref{PsiE} over them are `bad' in the context of statistical function $\cal N$; its values are ill"=defined.
+Due to group property, the transformations $\cal U$ `depersonalize' the initial $\scr A_{\Circ}$, and it ceases to be a dedicated basis or, according to the physical terminology, the preferable one \cite[``pointer state'']{busch}.
+Such $\scr A_{\Circ}$"=bases---an oft"=discussed subject in quantum measurement theory \cite{busch}---should not be present in \qt\ \cite[sect.~6a]{br2}, because this has been demanded by the basic principle of invariance and a prohibition on the physical meaning to $\ket{{}\texttt{ket}}$"=vectors \cite{fuchs}.
+The remaining bases $\{\ket{{}\textbf{e}_j}\}$ drop out of the $\cal U$"=series---they are not orthogonal, non-$\scr A$"=bases---and expansions \eqref{PsiE} over them are `bad' in the context of the statistical function $\cal N$; its values are ill"=defined.
 The $\frak c_j$"=numbers in \eqref{PsiE} simply do not have any observable meaning, just like it is not in arbitrary $(\+)$"=superpositions \eqref{super}.